-On 14 September the characters of Deborah Harkness’ best-selling novel will be brought to life.
-The show depicts a contemporary love story set in a world which humans share with the declining species of witches, vampires and daemons – creatures existing and working amongst us, but hiding, unknown to most humans, in plain sight.
+The characters of Deborah Harkness’ best-selling novel were be brought to life in the series that depicts a contemporary love story set in a world which humans share with the declining species of witches, vampires and daemons – creatures existing and working amongst us, but hiding, unknown to most humans, in plain sight.

 The series was largely shot in Wales, both on set at Wolf Studios Wales in Cardiff Bay and on location across the country.
 Here Gareth Skelding, Location Manager for A Discovery of Witches, talks us through the diverse range of locations across Wales in which this supernatural thriller of a romance unfolds.

 Wolf Studios Wales, Cardiff Bay

 “The vast 250,000 sq ft Bad Wolf Studios in Cardiff Bay played host to a number of large sets that the production required, including a huge replica of Oxford University’s acclaimed Bodleian Library in which the action really kicks off.
 I was told that over 5km of books were needed to line the shelves!
 No small undertaking but the results are breathtaking.”

 “The medieval Aberglasney House and Gardens in Carmarthenshire boasts one of the finest gardens in Wales, part of which served as the gardens for Sept-Tours, the fictional family home of the de Clermont family.
 It’s a really versatile location for a set which I have also used to shoot scenes for Da Vinci’s Demons.”